 Furthermore, financial institutions with electronic connections to Federal Reserve services are invited to participate in FedACH and Check Services contingency tests.
 During these tests, customers assess their ability to resume processing of their transactions following a FedACH or Check Services recovery simulation.

 If you suspect a disruption to either FedACH or Check Services processing operations, we suggest you view the current Service Status as the Federal Reserve may already be aware of the issue.
-Be assured that the Federal Reserve and their personnel are working diligently to reinstate any disruption in service as quickly as possible.
+Be assured that the Federal Reserve and its personnel are working diligently to reinstate any disruption in service as quickly as possible.

 As each disruption is unique, the Federal Reserve will react according to the specific situation.
 Please see the Business Resiliency Statements for FedACH and Check Services, as noted above, for more information.